What is vulvodynia?

-Does menstruation have an influence on vaginal lubrication?
+Does periods influence vaginal lubrication?

 Does intercourse block bleeding?

-Does having sex during my period increase the pain?
+Does making love during periods increase pain?